twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-11-phuket-town.md

 ![Phuket Old Town](/assets/phuket-1.JPG)

 We were both hungry, and very much looking forward to to trying the local food.
 We found *Kopitiam by Wilai*, a delightful little restaurant on the central street of Phuket Old Town.
 There were scrolls of Chinese calligraphy on the wall, along with some old photographs of Phuket.
-There were several Phuket-style dishes on the menu, which displayed a Chinese culinary influence as far as I could tell.
+The menu carried several Phuket-style dishes, which displayed a Chinese culinary influence as far as I could tell.

 Ellen had Massaman chicken with jasmine rice, and pad pal meang (local greens stir fried with egg) as a side.
 Singha to drink.
 I had Phuket Style Grilled Pork (pork with Thai and Chinese herbs), with chicken wonton as a side.
 Chang to drink.
 It was all glorious.